Skip to content

 QatarUnited Kingdom

-Trump told Zelenskyy on 25 February that he wants the Russia-Ukraine war ended 'in a month'.
-Russia's stated position remains 'no deadlines'.
+Trump told Zelenskyy on 25 February he wants the Russia-Ukraine war ended "in a month."
+Russia's stated position is "no deadlines."
+Washington controls military aid to Kyiv and the draft security guarantee text; it has no equivalent leverage over Moscow.

 The EU's phased ban on Russian gas imports begins 25 April with LNG, all Russian gas banned by year-end — closing the last major European energy link to Moscow as oil revenues have already collapsed 65%.